Declarations & representation

 The origin of a product is one of the base elements to determine the amount of customs duties due.
 Thus one of the steps is to determine the origin.
 When does a product get the origin of a country?
 Depending on the country of origin or the product’s destination, specific and complex regulations apply.
 We would like to help you to find your way through all the rules and to determine the correct origin.

 A wide range of extra conditions and formalities apply for the import and export of food and consumer items.
 Take for example veterinary or phytosanitary inspections, a health certificate or a CE marking.
 Enforcement in the area of product and food safety is important.
 The smallest of mistakes can have major consequences, such as the refusal of the goods in the EU, a recall or destruction.

 If a customs debt arises, the debt will be levied by the Dutch Customs authorities with an additional assessment (hereinafter: UTB).
 If the customs authorities are of the opinion that a correction must be made based on the submitted declaration, for example regarding the classification of a product, Customs will impose a UTB for the difference.
 Such a UTB may come as a surprise for companies.
 In such cases, it is important to apply a critical view on the received UTB.
 After all, the viewpoints of the Dutch Customs authorities are not always correct.
 In a situation that Customs is or could be incorrect, companies are offered the opportunity to conduct an objection procedure and, if necessary, an appeal procedure with the court against the UTB.

 Authorisations & customs planning

-Paying the right amount of duties upon import; not too much and not too little.
-And not paying, if it isn’t necessary.
-Optimal use of the customs regulations – such as customs transit, inward processing, temporary import or storage in a customs warehouse – is vital here.
-This does, however, require a good administration and control of the processes.
+Paying the right amount of duties upon import.
+Only paying taxes if needed through an optimal use of the customs regulations – such as customs transit, inward processing, temporary import or storage in a customs warehouse.
+Use of authorisations requires a good administration and control of the processes.